kg4zow/remarkable.jms1.info/src/templates/index.md

 It's not free (as in "zero pricetag") but it's not expensive - I believe it's only $12/yr for access to upgrades as they're released, which includes access to the source code and a "developers" mailing list.

+With that said, it *is* open-source, under the [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
+The developer has stated that this allows customers to share the source code with the world, however I haven't heard of anybody doing this.
+Personally, I feel like if you're going to use it, you should pay for it - especially where it's only $12.
+(Now that I've used it for a while, I would actually be willing to pay more ... but don't tell the developer that.) &#x1F601;

 ### Others

 At some point I want to look at these ...